RamanLab/iCOMIC_doc/docs/usage.md

 In the tool selection widget, you will be asked to choose your desired set of tools for analysis.

--Aligner
+Aligner

 You can choose a software for sequence alignment from the drop down menu.
 You will also need to input the genome index corresponding to the choice of aligner.
 No worries! iCOMIC allows you to generate the required index using the `Generate index` button.
 One will have the permission to change the values for the mandatory parameters displayed.
 Moreover, if you are an expert bioinformatician, iCOMIC allows you to play around with the advanced parameters.
 Clicking on the `Advanced` button would open a pop-up of all the parameters associated with a tool.

--Expression Modeller
+Expression Modeller

 This section allows you to choose an expression modeller from the integrated list of tools for counting the reads with the help of annotation file.
 Users will also have the freedom to set parameters corresponding to the tool.

--Differential Expression tool
+Differential Expression tool

 Here you can choose a tool for quantifying differential expression and can also set parameters.